kyletan1995/defenseAnalysis/README.md

 - numData - the dataframe exported from Python of all numerical inputs and output variable avgOdds.
 - catData - the dataframe exported from Python that shows all cat inputs in their raw string form.
 - catDataConverted - the dataframe that shows the converted ranks of each input categorical variable.
 1 represents a more defensive style, 3 on the other end of the spectrum represents a more offensive style.

+### Initial Results.ipynb
+This is all the code and rough work done for all the model building and analysis done in the "INITIAL RESULTS AND CODE" phase of the project.
+Recent as of 3/11/2023

+### RworkspaceII.R
+This is all the code and rough work done for all the model building and analysis done in the "INITIAL RESULTS AND CODE" phase of the project.
+Recent as of 3/11/2023

+### catDataNew.csv, combData.csv, numDataNew.csv, ordDataNew.csv
+The various dataframes generated during the experimenting and playing around with data.